artcuddy/project5-foodsnap-frontend/README.md

 <img src="documentation/screenshots/popular-foodsnaps.webp">

-<h2 id="feed">Feed Follwed foodSNAPPERS</h2>
+<h2 id="feed">Feed Followed foodSNAPPERS</h2>

 <a href="#top">Back to the top.</a>

 -   When an authenticated user follows a foodSNAPPER this will be added to their feed page which can be accessed by clicking on the feed icon on the navbar.

 -   If the user has not followed anyone a message will appear to follow a user.

 <img src="documentation/screenshots/feedresults.webp">